 Vision and Hearing

 Eagles are renowned for their exceptional vision.
-Their eyesight is about eight times sharper than that of a human, allowing them to spot prey from great distances.
-They rely primarily on sight to locate and capture their prey during the day.
+Their eyesight is several times sharper than that of a human, allowing them to spot prey from impressive distances.
+Eagles rely primarily on sight to locate and capture their prey during daylight hours.

-Owls, in contrast, have a unique combination of both excellent night vision and remarkable hearing.
-Their large eyes are well-suited to low-light conditions, and their asymmetrically placed ears allow them to pinpoint sounds with incredible accuracy, even in total darkness.
-This gives them a tremendous advantage when hunting at night.
+Owls, in contrast, use a powerful combination of excellent low-light vision and extraordinary hearing.
+Their large eyes are well adapted to dim environments, while their asymmetrically placed ears allow them to pinpoint the location of sounds with remarkable accuracy—even when visibility is extremely poor.
+These abilities give owls a tremendous advantage when hunting at night.

 Social Behavior